7 Top Tips For Choosing A Mortgage Broker

 3. Make sure they are Whole-Of-Market

-There are many different types of mortgage brokers available, but usually it is the best for you to find a broker that is described as ‘Whole-of-Market’.
+There are many different types of brokers available when choosing a mortgage broker, but usually it is the best for you to find one that is described as ‘Whole-of-Market’.

 A Whole-Of-Market broker, as it says on the tin, covers and has access to the whole of the market.
 They are generally independent advisors with no links to any specific mortgage lender.